1. Write out your research statement and identify key CONCEPTS that represent your topic. For example:

 SOCIAL SERVICES ABSTRACTS is a smaller specialized database for Social Work and related areas so results will usually be less than from more broad based databases.

-To the right of each search box, change the pull down menu from ANYWHERE to ANYWHERE EXCEPT FULL TEXT.
+Construct your search strategy as you did in the EBSCO databases EXCEPT to the right of each search box, change the pull down menu from ANYWHERE to ANYWHERE EXCEPT FULL TEXT.